For applications to be considered, they must include the following:

 While traveling to new places is one of the highlights of working for SEA, we also expect all crew to work in shipyard/maintenance periods in addition to sailing semester trips.
 We also expect that crew will participate in non-traditional programs shorter than semester trips that sometimes have missions and goals that diverge from the typical SEA Semester.
 These include leadership training for business groups, fundraising sails for voyagers and alumni, high school programs, and other educational programs.
 We work with a multitude of organizations on these shorter sails, and frequently have new programs.

-NOTE: All crew must have the legal right to work in the U.S.
+Please Note: All crew must have the legal right to work in the U.S.